• Skip to primary navigation

 3. Dip the flower in the batter

-4. Deep fry the flowers in vegetable oil
+4. Deep fry the flowers in hot oil

-6. Once cooked, lay them over a paper towel to absorb the excess oil
+6. Once they turn golden brown, lay them over a kitchen paper towel to absorb the excess oil

 7. Serve immediately while they are warm and crispy